 In addition, as of the date hereof, we had outstanding options to purchase 247,393 shares of common stock.
 In connection with this offering, we will be issuing warrants to purchase 4,800,000 shares of common stock.
-In addition, we (i) will grant to our management, in connection with this offering, options to purchase 3,588,054 shares of common stock (of which 2,852,000 shares have been allocated as of the date hereof), (ii) have reserved 1,590,400 shares of common stock issuable upon exercise of warrants to be issued to the investors in the Bridge Financing, upon conversion of the Bridge Notes, (iii) have reserved an additional 795,200 shares of common stock issuable upon exercise of additional warrants issued in connection with the Bridge Financing, (v) have reserved 20,000 shares of common stock issuable upon exercise of other existing warrants, and (vi) have agreed to issue up to an additional 1,080,000 shares of common stock issuable upon exercise in full of the over-allotment option by the underwriters.
+In addition, we (i) will grant, in connection with this offering, options to purchase 3,588,054 shares of common stock, of which 2,812,000 shares have been granted as of the date hereof to our management, employees, directors and consultants (the "management options") and 40,000 shares will be granted as a charitable donation, (ii) have reserved 1,590,400 shares of common stock issuable upon exercise of warrants to be issued to the investors in the Bridge Financing, upon conversion of the Bridge Notes, (iii) have reserved an additional 795,200 shares of common stock issuable upon exercise of additional warrants issued in connection with the Bridge Financing, (v) have reserved 788,010 shares of common stock issuable upon exercise of other existing warrants, and (vi) have agreed to issue up to an additional 1,080,000 shares of common stock issuable upon exercise in full of the over-allotment option by the underwriters.
 Many of the options and warrants which will be outstanding following this offering have exercise prices that are below, and in some cases significantly below, the mid-point of the price range for this offering.
 The average weighted exercise price of these outstanding options and warrants is \$4.12 per share, which is significantly below the mid-point of the price range for this offering.
 Such securities, when exercised, will increase the number of issued and outstanding shares of common stock.
 Therefore, the sale, or even the possibility of sale, of the shares of common stock underlying the options and warrants could have an adverse effect on the market price for our securities or on our ability to obtain future financing.
 If and to the extent these options and warrants are exercised, you may experience dilution in your holdings.

-If we cannot satisfy, or continue to satisfy, the NYSE Amex's listing requirements and other rules, including NYSE Amex's director independence requirements, our securities may not be listed or may be delisted, which could negatively impact the price of our securities and your ability to sell them.
+If we cannot continue to satisfy the NYSE Amex's listing requirements and other rules, including NYSE Amex's director independence requirements, our securities may be delisted, which could negatively impact the price of our securities and your ability to sell them.